BILLIONS IN TRANSMISSION SYSTEM INVESTMENT NEEDED BY 2050

 - Start anticipating the impact of electrification and integrate it into their planning process now.

-- Adopt a planning approach to account for uncertainties in the timing, location, and scale of electrified loads and renewable resources in order to avoid being unprepared for rising demand and higher-cost solutions.
+- Adopt a “no regrets” planning approach to account for uncertainties in the timing, location, and scale of electrified loads and renewable resources in order to avoid being unprepared for rising demand and higher-cost solutions.

 - Continue to expand consideration of larger-scale interregional projects that will increase capacity across regions, thereby accommodating regional variations in peak loads, generation patterns, and the diversification of load served by renewable resources.